Dasher42BC/FoundationFramework/README.md

 * Dasher42, the original author of the Foundation Framework, who developed the core Foundation libraries with forward-compatibility in mind, and actively co-developed mods and standards needed for them with the community,

-The first-generation Foundation Framework contributors who include:
+The first-generation Foundation Framework contributors whose powerhouse work made Foundation better and made its early mod scene so exciting.

 * Laurelin, who discovered significant locations in the Totally Games code where the Foundation replaced mod-resistant code with flexible data structures, and without whom the release of prototypes within days of the game's original release and the first official Foundation within days of the SDK release would not have been possible so soon,
-* MLeoDaalder who did much to update and maintain Foundation extensions over the years, becoming the acting lead for years, and contributed invaluable debugging and utility code,
 * Banbury, whose snippets contributed to the Foundation's easy of use with copied-in files,
+* Sleight42, whose launcher framework proved how small ships and add-on ship functionality can work,
+* Nano, whose feedback while designing the first GUI tools to help users publish content from Foundation was valuable, and whose NanoFX pushed the limits of what was considered possible,
 * Apollo, who helped inspire the Foundation's maturation into a full-blown code framework, capable of updating even itself through plug-ins
-* Nano, whose feedback while designing the first GUI tools to help users publish content from Foundation was valuable, and whose NanoFX pushed the limits of what was considered possible,
-* Sleight42, whose launcher framework proved how small ships and add-on ship functionality can work,
+* MLeoDaalder who did much to update and maintain Foundation extensions over the years, becoming the acting lead for years, and contributed invaluable debugging and utility code,
 * Sneaker98, whose MVAM framework is a modding of triumph, both for separable ship sections and for animations,
 * Defiant, whose work starting the famed Kobayashi Maru modpack led to snippets that are valuable to such large-scale integrations